Snowiiii/Pumpkin/docs/developer/authentication.md

 ### Why Authentication

-Minecraft is the most Popular game out there, And is very easy to play it without paying for it.
-In Fact, you don't pay for the Game, You pay for a Minecraft Account.
-People who don't buy the Game, but play it online are using [Cracked Accounts](#cracked-accounts)
+Minecraft is the most popular game out there and is very easy to play without paying for it.
+In fact, you don't pay for the game; you pay for a Minecraft account.
+People who don't buy the game but play it online are using [Cracked Accounts](#cracked-accounts).

 #### Cracked Accounts

-- Don't cost any Money
+- Don't cost any money.
-- Everyone can set their own Nickname
+- Everyone can set their own nickname.
-- Have no UUID
+- Have no UUID.
-- Have no Skin/Cape
+- Have no skin/cape.
-- Not Secure
+- Not secure.

-The Problem is that everyone can name themselves however they want, by, for example, allowing them to Join the Server as a Staff Member for example and having extended permissions.
-Cracked accounts are also often used for Botting and [Denial of Service](https://de.wikipedia.org/wiki/Denial_of_Service) attacks.
+The problem is that everyone can name themselves however they want, which allows them to join the server as a staff member, for example, and have extended permissions.
+Cracked accounts are also often used for botting and [Denial of Service](https://de.wikipedia.org/wiki/Denial_of_Service) attacks.

 ### Cracked Server

-By default, the `online_mode` is enabled in the configuration, This enables Authentication disabling [Cracked Accounts](#cracked-accounts).
-When you are willing to allow Cracked Accounts, you can disable `online_mode` in the `configuration.toml`
+By default, `online_mode` is enabled in the configuration.
+This enables authentication, disabling [Cracked Accounts](#cracked-accounts).
+If you want to allow cracked accounts, you can disable `online_mode` in the `configuration.toml`.

-### How Mojang Authentication works
+### How Mojang Authentication Works

-To ensure a player has a premium accounts:
+To ensure a player has a premium account:

 1. A client with a premium account sends a login request to the Mojang session server.
 2. **Mojang's servers** verify the client's credentials and add the player to their servers.
-3. Now, our server will send a Request to the Session servers and check if the Player has joined the Session Server.
+3. Our server sends a request to the session servers to check if the player has joined the session server.
-4. If the request is successful, It will give use more information about the Player (e.g. UUID, Name, Skin/Cape...)
+4. If the request is successful, it will provide more information about the player (e.g., UUID, name, skin/cape...).

 ### Custom Authentication Server

-Pumpkin does support custom Authentication servers, You can replace the Authentication URL in `features.toml`.
+Pumpkin does support custom authentication servers.
+You can replace the authentication URL in `features.toml`.

 #### How Pumpkin Authentication Works

 1. **GET Request:** Pumpkin sends a GET request to the specified authentication URL.
 2. **Status Code 200:** If the authentication is successful, the server responds with a status code of 200.
 3. **Parse JSON Game Profile:** Pumpkin parses the JSON game profile returned in the response.

 #### Game Profile